 Riveredge Nature Center celebrates its 50th Anniversary, becoming one of the longest-operating nature centers in Southeastern Wisconsin.

-A new school, a new Sugarbush House, and a new River Outpost!
-Riveredge Outdoor Learning Elementary School is established on-site, becoming the first nature-based public charter elementary school in the region.
+A new Sugarbush House, and a new River Outpost!
 The Sugarbush House opens, becoming a beautiful maple sugaring and community gathering space.
-The River Outpost is also completed this year, providing an innovative location used for teaching, learning, and as support space for the Milwaukee River Lake Sturgeon Rehabilitation Project.
+The River Outpost is also completed this year, providing an innovative riverside location used for teaching, learning, and as support space for the Milwaukee River Lake Sturgeon Rehabilitation Project.